spiral/docs/docs/en/security/validation.md

 }
 ```

-This object must be returned from the filter and must contain validation rules and mapping schema.
+This object must be returned from the filter and must contain validation rules and a mapping schema.

 ### Validator registration